ggonnella/gfapy/doc/tutorial/tags.rst

 created because of not yet resolved references found in edges) cannot be modified by the user, and tags cannot be specified for them.
 This includes all instances of the ``gfapy::Line::Unknown`` class.
-See the "References" chapter for more information about virtual lines.
+See the :ref:`references` chapter for more information about virtual lines.